X

 The members of the Art and Environment Committee help by providing enhancement to the worship space throughout the year.
 Keeping in line with liturgical norms as laid out in the General Instruction of the Roman Missal and Built of Living Stones: Art, Architecture, and Worship, members of the committee seek to give worshippers a transcendent experience by tastefully decorating for each liturgical season.
 The big decorating seasons are Christmas and Easter, usually taking a few hours to transform the space from Advent and Lent, respectively.

-If you are interested in joining the Art and Environment Committee, please contact Anthony Gallina or Nan Schuett.
+If you are interested in joining the Art and Environment Committee, please contact Nan Schuett.